December 23, 2024

 The Antimicrobial Stewardship (AMS) Committee of the University of Benin Teaching Hospital (UBTH) has organized World AMR Awareness Week (WAAW) 2024 with the theme “Educate.
 Advocate.
 Act now”, featuring Quiz Competition, Awareness rally and Healthcare workers’ Symposium.

 On Thursday, 21st of November, 2024, the committee launched an awareness campaign to sensitize members of the public on how to handle antimicrobials with care.
-The symposium held immediately after at the Tetfund Lecture Theatre, UBTH, Benin City.
+The symposium held immediately after at the Tetfund Lecture theatre, UBTH, Benin City.

-The Chairman, Medical Advisory Committee, UBTH, Prof. Stanley Okugbo, who declared the rally opened, said it is vital to enlighten the public on the importance of handling antimicrobials with care.
+The Chairman, the Medical Advisory Committee, UBTH, Prof. Stanley Okugbo, who declared the rally opened, said it is vital to enlighten the public on the importance of handling antimicrobials with care.

 In his welcome address at the symposium, the Chairman, AMS Committee, Dr. Igunma AJ, acknowledged the support from the UBTH management to the Committee for the huge success recorded throughout the programme.